uarc/uforth/doc/src/dictionary.md

 - dstack: `( w -- )`

 ### ELSE
-- The alternate case of an `IF` statement.
+- Compile:
+  - dstack: `( paddr1 -- paddr2 )`
+  - Writes `pc - paddr1` to `paddr1` and creates a new `paddr2` for the invocation of `THEN` to write to.
+- Run:
+  - Specifies the location to go to in an `IF` statement if the condition is false.

 ### EMIT
 - dstack: `( c -- )`
 - Print the character c on the terminal.
   - This can control the terminal using the backspace and newline characters.

+### EXECUTE
+- dstack: `( xt -- .. )`
+- Executes an execution token.

 ### EXIT
 - Returns from the current word.

 ### FORGET
 - pattern: `'^ ([^ ]*)(?: |$)'`
-- Forgets everything after and including the specified word.
+- Forgets everything defined after and including the specified word.

 ### hered
 - dstack: `( -- addr )`
-- Stores the data space post-increment stack pointer.
+- Provides the address of the data space post-increment stack pointer.

 ### herep
-- dstack: `( -- paddr )`
+- dstack: `( -- addr )`
-- The program memory post-increment stack pointer.
+- Provides the address of the program memory post-increment stack pointer.

 ### hereb
 - dstack: `( -- addr )`
-- The address of the dictionary head/beginning (the most recent word that is complete).
+- Provides the address of the dictionary head/beginning (the most recent word that is complete).

 ### I
 - dstack: `( -- i )`